Let your light shine before others, so that they may see your good works and give glory to your Father in heaven. - Matthew 5:16b

 2. Adult Christian Education

 At Brick Church we don't pretend to have all the answers.
 But one hope we do have is to be a theological thought leader on the Upper East Side.
 We recognize there are important issues the world needs to wrestle with, and we believe, as Presbyterians, many voices can help us gain wisdom.
 For instance, addressing issues about the needs of children in this city means we gather theological voices from Jewish, Muslim, Christian, and other religious traditions, as well as governmental voices from non-profits, public, and private schools.
 We would gather people with direct knowledge and come together to share.
-Ss iron sharpens iron so these voices will sharpen each other in their mission to help all children thrive.
+Iron sharpens iron so these voices will sharpen each other in their mission to help all children thrive.
 Being a Beacon of Hope requires the understanding that it takes many different people and perspectives to tackle problems.

 3. Children & Youth